sarweiler/synthcart-ctrl/README.md

 Use the two sides of the controller like you would use two Atari keyboard controllers to control Synthcart.

 For information on how to use Synthcart, check out the [Synthcart](http://www.qotile.net/synth.html) manual.

+## Disclaimer

+Build and use Synthcart Ctrl at your own risk.
+I cannot be held responsible for damage caused to your devices, yourself or others.

 ![pcb artwork](images/apc.png)